Guide

 • Aim for a small number of steps with named owners, and be explicit about what you're choosing not to do, and why.

 • The room makes the decisions.
-This tool is just a way to see them.
+This tool is just a way to see and organise them.